billybierlein/NXT-Wound-Care/replit.md

-✓ Enhanced navigation with new Patient Treatments tab for active treatment tracking ✓ Added status-based CSV export filtering for both management and treatment views ✓ Implemented comprehensive sales forecasting with active treatment counts and revenue projections
+✓ Enhanced navigation with new Patient Treatments tab for active treatment tracking ✓ Added status-based CSV export filtering for both management and treatment views ✓ Implemented comprehensive sales forecasting with active treatment counts and revenue projections ✓ Fixed treatment form validation by adding all required calculated fields (revenue, commission, etc.)
+✓ Added proper date handling for treatment dates in both frontend and backend ✓ Implemented full treatment editing functionality with edit buttons on each treatment ✓ Changed treatment status from 'planned' to 'active' throughout the system ✓ Added comprehensive treatment management with add, edit, and delete capabilities ✓ Enhanced treatment forms with dynamic dialog titles and submit buttons for editing

 ## Previous Changes (July 13, 2025)